Table of Contents

 In the process during the spermatogonial stage, the type A spermatogonia may be converted to type B spermatogonia, which are the precursor cell for spermatocytes.
-The type B spermatogonia then enter the preleptotenes stage of the meiotic process and are now called primary spermatocyte.
+The type B spermatogonia then enter the preleptotene stage of the meiotic process and are now called primary spermatocyte.

 The primary spermatocytes undergo the two stages of the meiotic process.
 The resulting cell after the whole meiotic division are the haploid daughter cells which are called round spermatids.

 The round spermatids then enter the spermiogenesis stage.
-Here, spermatids undergo a number of nuclear and cytoplasmic changes leading to the formation of the spermatozoa.
+Here, spermatids undergo a number of nuclear and cytoplasmic changes leading to the formation of spermatozoa.

-These changes include formation of the acrosome which is a modified lysosome.
+These changes include the formation of the acrosome which is a modified lysosome.
 The nucleus becomes condensed and is moved to the periphery of the cell.
-Microtubules then form producing a flagella.
+Microtubules then form producing flagella.
 In this process, a large part of the cytoplasm is removed as a residual body.
 The Sertoli cells phagocytose these bodies.
 The spermatozoa produced are then stored to mature before released into the epididymis.